bwdeleeuw/RepData_PeerAssessment1/PA1_template.md

 ```

 Fill in the missing data with the average number of steps for that interval.
+ - Calculate the average number of steps per interval.
+ - For any value that is NA, fill in the calculated number for that interval.
+ - Using the function na.aggregate from the zoo library.
 The new data frame is called fixedData

 ```r